Accidents and Sick Bay

 All classes participate in Road Safety programmes run by the local Police.

-Individual, class and sports team photos are taken annually in Term 3.
-Photo packs are then sent home for parents to place orders.
+Individual, class and sports team photos are taken annually by Photolife in Term 3.
+Parents order their child’s photos online via a unique “shoot key” code which is sent home with the students.

 Stationery packs can be ordered online via the St Michael’s website by clicking the Parent Information Tab.
 Their Class Stationery list will appear on the drop down list which will allow you to order their Stationery.
 Enter your child’s details and tick the box next to their Room number.